opf/openproject/docs/user-guide/projects/README.md

   * Customer C

-OpenProject, for example, uses the projects to structured the different modules/plugin development:
+OpenProject, for example, uses the projects to structure the different modules/plugin development:

 ![project-structure](1566214944644.png)